 Some of the medications used in alcohol treatment programs can include meds that help reduce alcohol cravings, reduce withdrawal symptoms, or create negative effects when alcohol is consumed.
 These medications include:

-- Disulfiram – Produces undesirable effects such as headaches, naseau, or vomiting when alcohol is consumed.
+- Disulfiram – Produces undesirable effects such as headaches, nausea or vomiting when alcohol is consumed

 You may be wondering how much rehab costs and is it worth the price?
 Inpatient treatment is generally more expensive than outpatient treatment.
-In addition, depending on the severity of your addiction, and your ability to adhere to the treatment program, it may take some time to recover.
-The more time you spend in rehab, the more it will cost.
-Many people transition from detox to inpatient treatment, to continued outpatient treatment, then to a sober living environment.
+Depending on the severity of your addiction, it may take some time to recover.
+The more time you spend in alcohol rehab, the more it will cost.
+Many people transition from detox to inpatient treatment, to continued outpatient treatment, and then to a sober living environment.

 Advances in medical research have given addiction specialists new insight into the treatment of alcoholism.
-However, the Morbidity and Morality Weekly Report states that alcohol abuse remains the third leading preventable cause of death in the US, in spite of innovations in behavioral modification, psychotherapy, and addiction medication.
+However, the Morbidity and Morality Weekly Report states that alcohol abuse remains the third leading preventable cause of death in the United States, despite innovations in behavioral health modification, psychotherapy, and addiction medication.
 The following studies and statistics reflect the power of this disease:

-- Binge drinking has become the most widespread form of alcohol abuse in the US, according to the Centers for Disease Control and Prevention (CDC).
-Over 30 million adults in the US (approximately 15 percent) admit to binge drinking within the past month.
-Most of these drinkers are white males ages 18 to 34.
+- Binge drinking has become the most widespread form of alcohol abuse in the United States, according to the Centers for Disease Control and Prevention (CDC).
+Over 30 million adults in the U.S. (approximately 15 percent) admit to binge drinking within the past month.
+Most of these drinkers are white males between the ages of 18 and 34.
 Forty percent of college students report episodes of binge drinking.

-- Although the CDC notes that most binge drinkers are not chemically dependent on alcohol, this pattern of alcohol consumption greatly increases the risk that they will advance to full-blown alcoholism.
+- Although the CDC notes that most binge drinkers are not chemically dependent on alcohol, this pattern of alcohol consumption greatly increases the risk that they will develop full-blown alcoholism.

 - Globally, alcohol abuse accounted for nearly 6 percent of all deaths (approximately 3.3 million) in 2012, according to the World Health Organization.

-- The Drug Abuse Warning Network (DAWN) states that over 185,000 of Americans who received emergency treatment for alcohol abuse were age 12 to 20.
-Approximately 20 percent of these emergency room visits required serious medical treatment, such as hospital admission or transfer to another medical center, or death.
+- The Drug Abuse Warning Network (DAWN) states that over 185,000 of Americans who received emergency treatment for alcohol abuse were between the ages of 12 and 20.
+Approximately 20 percent of these emergency room visits required serious medical treatment, such as hospital admission, transfer to another medical center, or death.